ahendricks1/CS61_Handbook/binary_search_tree.md

 # Binary Search Tree

-A binary search tree is an unbalanced tree data type that creates a map using keys with values in place.
+A binary search tree is an unbalanced tree data structure that creates a key/value map.

 # In Memory

-In memory, a \[widget\] looks like this:
+In memory, a binary search tree looks like this:

 \[sketch or diagram\]